-All wildlife should be viewed from a safe distance to prevent disturbance and care should be taken when walking in the forest, particularly where you put your hands and feet when moving through vegetation.
+All wildlife should be viewed from a safe distance to prevent disturbance, and care should be taken when walking in the forest, particularly where you put your hands and feet when moving through vegetation.
 A wide range of "creepy crawlies" are to be expected throughout PNG, such as biting or stinging scorpions, spiders, ants, rove beetles, ticks, centipedes, wasps, cockroaches, and mosquitoes, etc. Before you put your boots on in the morning, please check there is nothing hiding inside of them.

-Our PNG birdwatching tours take place during the dry season and therefore the chance of coming across Leeches should be lower than at other times of the year.
-They are an annoyance rather than being a real health issue, though we acknowledge they can cause angst for many of you!
+Our PNG birdwatching tours take place during the dry season and therefore the chance of Leeches should be lower than at other times of the year.
+They are an annoyance, rather than being a real health issue, although we acknowledge they can cause angst for many of you!
 Insect repellent sprayed on shoes and ankles can help to keep them at bay (as well as being great for reducing issues with other annoying creatures such as ticks, mosquitoes, and chiggers).
-"Leech socks" can be worth having within your luggage, should we hit an unusually wet period or area during the tour.
-Leech socks can be purchased fairly easily online, though tucking your trousers (pants) into your socks can have a similar result.
+"Leech socks" can be worth having in your luggage, should we hit an unusually wet period or area during the tour.
+Leech socks can be purchased fairly easily online, alternatively, tucking your trousers (pants) into your socks can also be effective.

-Many tropical plants are protected by rather ghastly spikes, needles, or sharp thorns so that they don't become food to a wide range of animals.
-Sometimes these appendages are used to help pull themselves through other plants to reach the canopy and the sunlight required for their continued existence.
-These projections can be rather painful if they pierce the skin and can catch and rip clothing.
-Please do not just grab plants without checking for any potentially sharp or painful spikes etc., this is also a good way of reducing the chance of getting ant, spider, and snake bites.
+Many tropical plants are protected by rather ghastly spikes, needles, or sharp thorns, to protect them from becoming food for a wide range of animals.
+Sometimes these appendages are used to help pull themselves through other plants, to reach the canopy and the sunlight required for their continued existence.
+These projections can be rather painful if they pierce the skin, and can catch and rip clothing.
+Please do not just grab plants without checking for any potentially sharp or painful spikes etc., this is also a good way to reduce the chance of getting ant, spider, and snake bites.